fatrolls/Lords-mobile-bot/README.md

 # Lords-mobile-bot
-Lord mobile bot with packet editing. and PHP / MySQL
+Lords mobile bot with packet editing. and PHP / MySQL